flintlib/flint/doc/source/fmpz_mod_poly.rst

 .. function:: int fmpz_mod_berlekamp_massey_reduce(fmpz_mod_berlekamp_massey_t B)

     Ensure that the polynomials `V` and `R` are up to date.
-The return value is 1 if this function changed either one, and 0 otherwise.
+The return value is 1 if this function changed `V` and 0 otherwise.

 .. function:: slong fmpz_mod_berlekamp_massey_point_count(const fmpz_mod_berlekamp_massey_t B)